hicalvin/hicalvin.github.io/_posts/2021-10-28-abc_always_being_coding.md

         l3.next = null;  // In Java, null has to be lower case
         ```

-- [ ]Stacks
+- [x] Stacks
-  - [ ] [Coursera](https://www.coursera.org/lecture/data-structures/stacks-UdKzQ) tells clearly what Stacks is, just think about a pile of books.
+  - [x] [Stacks lecture in Coursera](https://www.coursera.org/lecture/data-structures/stacks-UdKzQ) tells clearly what Stacks is and how implemented with Arrays and Linked List.

   ---